 Ranging requirements for SL positioning are defined as:

-For a given use-case, the requirements on ranging distance accuracy are same as those identified for relative positioning.
+For a given use-case, the value of the distance requirement for ranging distance accuracy is same as the value identified for relative positioning.

-The requirement on ranging direction accuracy is 5 degrees for 90% of Ues.
+The requirement on ranging direction accuracy is [Y] degrees for 90% of Ues.

 Please share your views on the above.